- Privacy notice

 MSCI Inc. Tax Strategy

-MSCI Inc. (“MSCI”) is publishing this strategy statement in relation to its United Kingdom (“U.K.”) subsidiaries’ approach to tax risk management and attitude to tax planning in the U.K. This statement is for the financial year ending 31 December 2018 and is made in compliance with the requirements outlined in Part 2 of Schedule 19 of the Finance Act 2016.
+MSCI Inc. (“MSCI” or “the Company”) is publishing this strategy statement in relation to its United Kingdom (“U.K.”) subsidiaries’ approach to tax risk management and attitude to tax planning in the U.K. This statement is for the financial year ending 31 December 2022 and is made in compliance with the requirements outlined in Part 2 of Schedule 19 of the Finance Act 2016.
 The strategy below applies to taxes in the U.K.